Mendocino College RN Program

 Study and testing resources are also available online through the Mendocino College Library at http://www.mendocino.edu/mendocinocollegelibrary/databases.htm.
 Click on Learning Express Library, register as a new user, choose jobs and careers, then Nursing and Allied Health.

-The following are examples of additional study materials for the test, but these are included for the convenience of potential students and are not recommended specifically.
+The following are examples of additional study materials for the test, but these are included for the convenience of potential applicants and are not recommended specifically.

-Potential students can schedule an exam (available through www.atitesting.com) and should submit their passing score results with their application.
+Nursing Program Applicants can schedule an exam (available through www.atitesting.com) and then submit their passing score results with their application.